Konami-Fitness/lab5/README.md

 the player that they have won.
 If the values do not match, the JavaScript runs the percentOff function for each of the 3 guesses from the player.
 These percentages are then displayed below the game.

+The sliders were made using JQuery's .slider widget and were synced to the numbers to allow players to change their guess without having to manually type in numbers, and instead use a horizontal slider to either increase or decrease the values of their guesses.